bgoonz/BGOONZ_BLOG_2.0/docs/content/js-topics/roundingthefastway.md

 This tip is about performance…with a hidden price tag.

 Have you ever come across the [double tilde `~~` operator](http://stackoverflow.com/questions/5971645/what-is-the-double-tilde-operator-in-javascript)?
-It’s also often called the “double bitwise NOT” operator.
+It’s also often called the "double bitwise NOT” operator.
 You can often use it as a faster substitute for `Math.trunc()`.
 Why is that?

 One bitwise shift `~` first truncates `input` to 32 bits, then transforms it into `-(input+1)`.
 The double bitwise shift therefore transforms the input into `-(-(input + 1)+1)` making it a great tool to round towards zero.
 For numeric input, it therefore mimics `Math.trunc()`.
 On failure, `0` is returned, which might come in handy sometimes instead of `Math.trunc()`, which returns `NaN` on failure.